zeek/zeek-docs/doc/devel/plugins.rst

 ``scripts``/__load__.zeek
     A Zeek script that will be loaded when the plugin gets activated.
-    When this script executes, any BiF elements that the plugin defines will already be available.
+    When this script executes, any BIF elements that the plugin defines will already be available.
 See below for more information on activating plugins.

 ``scripts``/__preload__.zeek
-    A Zeek script that will be loaded when the plugin gets activated, but before any BiF elements become available.
+    A Zeek script that will be loaded when the plugin gets activated, but before any BIF elements become available.
 See below for more information on activating plugins.

 ``lib/bif/``
-    Directory with auto-generated Zeek scripts that declare the plugin's bif elements.
+    Directory with auto-generated Zeek scripts that declare the plugin's BIF elements.
 The files here are produced by ``bifcl``.

 Any other files in ``<base>`` are ignored by Zeek.